Monster Beverage Corporation (MNST) Just Got Our Attention

 Is It Worth Investing in Monster Beverage Corporation (NASDAQ :MNST) Right Now?

-Monster Beverage Corporation (NASDAQ:MNST) scored a price-to-earnings ratio above its average ratio, recording 32.01 x from its present earnings ratio.
-Plus, the 36-month beta value for MNST is at 1.08.
-Opinions of the stock are interesting as 12 analysts out of 22 who provided ratings for Monster Beverage Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 10 rated it as “hold,” and 0 as “sell.”
+Monster Beverage Corporation (NASDAQ:MNST) scored a price-to-earnings ratio above its average ratio, recording 31.04 x from its present earnings ratio.
+Plus, the 36-month beta value for MNST is at 1.09.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.